foxis/ESPWeather/README.md

 Sadly, the batteries I am using in the photos are pretty much dead and charge up to around 75-120mAh.
 Which lasted for about 40 hours which confirms current consumption measurements and rough calculations to a degree.

 That was with two LEDs being constantly lit and an onboard regulator.
 Which I am surprised by, by the way.
-One can always remove those buggers, but I figured that with solar panel the device would run almost indefinitely and for home usage with a 800mAh battery
+One can always remove those buggers, but I figured that with solar panel the device would run almost indefinitely and would have plenty of run time for home usage with a 800mAh battery.
+By removing the blue LED current drops to ~400uA during deep sleep.

 # Configuration